Top 10 reasons to invest in Vietnam

 Substantial market size and market growth potential

 With a population of about 90 million, ranking 13th in the world and 3rd among ASEAN countries, Vietnam has enormous market potential to make any business investment a profitable one.
-As the country’s economic conditions have been continually improved, Vietnam’s GDP per capita tripled from more than $600 per person per year in 2005 to almost $2,000 in 2014, empowering its consumers with significantly more purchasing power.
+As the country’s economic conditions have been continually improved, Vietnam’s GDP per capita tripled from more than $600 per person per year in 2005 to almost $2,185 in 2016, empowering its consumers with significantly more purchasing power.
 For the time being, the majority of the population is in the lower-middle income bracket, but the upper-middle income proportion is predicted to grow from less than 1% in 2011 to almost 10% in 2030.
-Also, a “super-rich” elite has appeared in Vietnam and according to the statistics of World Bank, in 2013, Vietnam had 110 "super-rich" people with assets of over USD 30 million, up three times compared to 10 years ago.
+Also, a “super-rich” elite has appeared in Vietnam and according to the statistics of World Bank, in 2016, Vietnam had 200 "super-rich" people with assets of over USD 30 million, up five times compared to 10 years ago.

 Moreover, there are considerable changes in spending habits of Vietnamese people.
 Although most of them are still conservative and choosey when it comes to spending their hard-earned income, Vietnamese people are shifting from shopping to satisfying basics needs to also boasting their styles and new-found social status.
 Besides, demand for modern retailing services is surging, making retail trade sector an attractive investment field for domestic and foreign investors.